OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-22.md

 ## 1 Samuel 22:16

-But the king said, “You shall certainly die, Ahimelech, you and all your father’s household!”
+But the king declared, “Ahimelech, you and all your father’s household shall surely die!”

 ## 1 Samuel 22:17